 BUILDING A STRONGER COMMUNITY

 EVERYONE deserves to make a life here.
+My values come from my parents and grandparents who taught me to always stand up for working people, to protect our environment, and most importantly, to never forget where we come from.
 As a City Councilor, I know there is no challenge we face as Duluthians that cannot be solved by what makes us special – our optimism, engagement and tenacity.
-Responsibly building our local economy will provide resources to ensure public safety, preserve our environment and repair our infrastructure.

 At 25, Zack was the youngest Council President in the history of Duluth.
 He is supported by many organizations, including Labor and the DFL, and is a strong advocate for working people.
 As an accountant works with small businesses and individuals to understand their resources.
 As Council President, Zack brought forward the Earned Sick and Safe Time initiative and appointed the task force currently working to bring this important benefit to all workers.
 This year was his 6th year going to our State Capital as a part of Duluth & St. Louis County Days to lobby on behalf of our city and community projects.
 He has built solid working relationships with other public officials in the region on the County Board and with our state representatives.